-Early Childhood Services help address the mental health needs of youth children from infancy to early elementary.
-Therapist work with the child and their caregiver(s) to strengthen their relationship, increase the caregiver(s) confidence in managing the emotional, behavioral or developmental concern, and assist the child in maintain developmental progress.
+Early Childhood Services help address the mental health needs of children from infancy to early elementary.
+Therapist work with the child and their caregiver(s) to strengthen their relationship, increase the caregiver(s) confidence in managing the emotional, behavioral or developmental concern, and assist the child in maintaining developmental progress.

 We offer a mix of Early Childhood Services:

 - Mental Health Assessments